samwesto/Monte-Carlo-Redistricting/README.md

 #### Arguements
 df: the dataframe with the same name produced by the function initialise.

 condf: the dataframe with the same name produced by the function initialise.

-pop_constraint: a decimal float that corresponds to the percentage deviance from the mean population the redistricting will tolerate
+pop_constraint: a decimal float that corresponds to the percentage deviance from the mean population the redistricting will tolerate.

 comp_constraint: a decimal float that corresponds to the minimum compactness score the algorithm will tolerate
-alg_type: 'R', 'F' or 'FS' for Random, Flip or FlipSwap as described in the section FlipSwp above. comp (default 'area'): 'area' or 'MMI' depending on whether an area compactness metric or 'MMI' compactness metric is desired.
-If 'MMI' the OA data OAcol and OAframe are required. relabel (default 'by location'): 'bynumber' or 'bylocation' depending on which way the output should be labelled.
-By number relabels constituencies numerically in order of appear in the vector, bylocation orders them with respect to the first map presented to that constituency movement is minimised. method (default 'Normal'): 'Normal' or 'RoddenWang', this dictates which procedure the second part of the algorithm follows.
+alg_type: 'R', 'F' or 'FS' for Random, Flip or FlipSwap as described in the section FlipSwp above.

+comp (default 'area'): 'area' or 'MMI' depending on whether an area compactness metric or 'MMI' compactness metric is desired.
+If 'MMI' the OA data OAcol and OAframe are required.

+relabel (default 'by location'): 'bynumber' or 'bylocation' depending on which way the output should be labelled.
+By number relabels constituencies numerically in order of appear in the vector, bylocation orders them with respect to the first map presented to that constituency movement is minimised.

+method (default 'Normal'): 'Normal' or 'RoddenWang', this dictates which procedure the second part of the algorithm follows.

 OAframe (default None): the OAframe data that is produced by the function initialise and is required for MMI compactness.

 #### Output
 Returns a list of tuples.
 In each tuple the first element, element 1, is a vector which describes the assignment of the wards: the index of each element in the list corresponds to the index of a ward in df and the value corresponds to the numeric code of a constituency.
 In order to maintain consistency of output, a second element, element 2, is provided but the value is meaningless.

+## Performance
+In this section I demonstrate the use of all the algorithms described above and provide evidence of the superior performance of my modifications.